-A3.
+A5.
 Supplier's Policies with Model Extensions

-In §A2, we introduce two model extensions, namely freshness dependent pricing for the supplier and a minimum level of guaranteed product freshness for the retailer that together fundamentally change the supplier's replenishment problem for the NIS and DIS cases.
+In the previous section, our extension to freshness dependent pricing for the supplier fundamentally changes the supplier's replenishment problem for the NIS and DIS cases.
 Here, we characterize these policies.

 NIS Case